waldronlab/BugSigDBEnrich/inst/www/help.md

 annotation of a taxon to be extended to its parent.
 However, this process does not follow a formal propagation algorithm.
-The tree could be truncated at the "kingdom" level, resulting in a signature that only includes the Bacteria domain, which might not be very informative.
+The tree could be truncated at the "kingdom" level, resulting in a signature that only includes the Bacteria domain, which might not be the desired result.

 **Minimum size**.
 Filter the target BugSigDB signatures based on their number of elements.
 The default is 5, meaning that only signatures with at